Development assistance in Kiribati

 Pillar 3 – economic recovery

-In response to COVID-19, Australia is supporting policy making in Kiribati that promotes economic recovery, improves livelihoods and delivers inclusive growth.
-The Kiribati-Development Partner Economic Reform Taskforce is a key mechanism for coordinating technical assistance to support economic reform priorities and providing budget support linked to successful implementation of reforms.
-Australia is also exploring opportunities to invest in quality infrastructure projects that provide local employment opportunities.
+Australia is supporting policy making in Kiribati that improves livelihoods and delivers inclusive growth.
+The Kiribati-Development Partner Economic Reform Taskforce is a key mechanism to support the Kiribati Government’s economic reform priorities and to coordinate technical assistance.
+Budget support is linked to successful implementation of the reforms.
+Australia is also investing in quality infrastructure projects that provide local employment opportunities, including:

 Related initiatives